Online Anger Management Counseling Benefits

-If you do not have healthy ways of recognizing and expressing anger, it can build and become harder to handle in a productive manner.
+If you do not have healthy ways of recognizing and expressing anger, it can build and it can be harder to practice anger management.
 This excessive anger can contribute to relationship problems, substance use, or even legal troubles.
 It may feel like anger starts to bubble to the surface during inappropriate times and situations, making it harder to communicate.

 In these situations, your feelings themselves are not "bad," but the ways you have learned to react to those feelings may need to change.
 Excessive anger has been linked to physical health conditions like high blood pressure and heart disease and can also significantly worsen your mental health.